CCIE Practice Lab

 Common questions about practicing for the CCIE Enterprise Infrastructure lab with NetPilot

 Traditional CCIE rack rentals run $15–50 per 5-hour block on ccierack.rentals and similar providers.
 A realistic 350-450 hours of CCIE lab practice that way costs $5,000–22,000 in rack time alone, plus scheduling overhead.
-INE lab subscriptions are $50–200/month and CloudMyLab hosted EVE-NG runs ~$30–60/month plus BYOI image setup.
-As of 2026, NetPilot is the productized cloud alternative in this category — free tier for CCIE topic labs and Pro at $20/month for always-on access, with AI-generated topologies included.
+Cisco's own CCIE Practice Labs portal is ~$50 per 4-hour pod reservation; INE lab subscriptions are $50–200/month and CloudMyLab hosted EVE-NG runs ~$30–60/month plus BYOI image setup.
+As of 2026, NetPilot is the productized always-on cloud alternative in this category — free tier for CCIE topic labs and Pro at $20/month, with AI-generated topologies and an AI tutor that explains each design as you go.

 Home labs for CCIE EI are cost-prohibitive: real Cisco ISR/CSR/ASR gear for MPLS TE, Segment Routing, DMVPN, and SD-WAN quickly runs $5,000+ in used equipment.
 Rack rentals work but are time-boxed.
 GNS3/EVE-NG on a local server is viable if you invest 16–32 GB RAM and a weekend of image sourcing.
-NetPilot runs multi-vendor real IOS in the cloud — Cisco IOL for routing/switching, Juniper cRPD for MP-BGP interop scenarios, Arista cEOS for data-center fabrics — on-demand, from a browser.
+NetPilot runs multi-vendor real network OSes in the cloud — your Cisco IOL image for routing/switching, Juniper cRPD for MP-BGP interop scenarios, Arista cEOS for data-center fabrics, all bring-your-own-image (BYOI) — on-demand, from a browser, with no home-lab build.

 Cisco Packet Tracer is purpose-built for CCNA-level simulation and stays the right tool there, but it doesn't touch CCIE topics.
 MPLS Traffic Engineering, Segment Routing, DMVPN, SD-WAN, LISP, and multi-vendor scenarios are outside its design.
-CCIE candidates need real NOS execution: Cisco CML (limited by node cap), EVE-NG/GNS3 (local install + image sourcing), physical rack rental, or NetPilot's cloud-hosted real multi-vendor CLIs.
-Packet Tracer is useful for pre-CCIE review of CCNA-overlap fundamentals only.
+CCIE candidates need real NOS execution: Cisco CML (limited by node cap), EVE-NG/GNS3 (local install + image sourcing), physical rack rental, Cisco's CCIE Practice Labs portal, or NetPilot's cloud-hosted real multi-vendor CLIs with an AI tutor.
+Use Cisco Packet Tracer for pre-CCIE review of CCNA-overlap fundamentals only.

-Segment Routing (SR-MPLS and SR-TE) is one of the harder CCIE EI topics to lab locally because the control-plane code path needs real Cisco IOS-XR or IOS-XE images — free tools like Packet Tracer don't implement SR, and EVE-NG/GNS3 require BYOI of licensed images.
-Describe an SR topology to NetPilot ("4-router SR-MPLS network with TI-LFA protection and an SR-TE policy from PE1 to PE2") and the AI builds it on real IOL in the cloud.
-Focus your study on the `segment-routing` config blocks and `show segment-routing` verification, not on hunting images.
+Segment Routing (SR-MPLS and SR-TE) is one of the harder CCIE EI topics to lab locally because the control-plane code path needs real Cisco IOS-XR or IOS-XE images — free tools like Cisco Packet Tracer don't implement SR, and EVE-NG/GNS3 require BYOI of licensed images.
+Describe an SR topology to NetPilot ("4-router SR-MPLS network with TI-LFA protection and an SR-TE policy from PE1 to PE2") and the AI builds it on real CLIs in the cloud, then explains the `segment-routing` config blocks and the `show segment-routing` verification so you understand it, not just copy it.

 Both work for CCIE if you have the hardware and time.
-Cisco CML (paid tier) uses official Cisco images and is the most Cisco-authoritative choice — factor in $199/year for Personal and 16+ GB RAM.
+Cisco CML (paid tier) uses official Cisco images and is the most Cisco-authoritative local choice — factor in $199/year for Personal and 16+ GB RAM.
 EVE-NG Pro is better for large multi-vendor topologies (100+ nodes on a beefy server) and multi-user sharing, though you still BYOI images.
-For a cloud workflow without a local stack, NetPilot eliminates the 16–32 GB RAM tax and the image-sourcing weekend — browser + AI-generated topologies, real CLIs.
+For a cloud workflow without a local stack, NetPilot eliminates the 16–32 GB RAM tax and the local-install weekend — browser + AI-generated topologies, real CLIs (bring your own commercial image), and a tutor that explains the design.
+None of these is a winner-take-all; pick by your hardware budget and how much you want explained as you go.

 Most CCIE EI candidates put 350–450 hours of hands-on lab time into the 6–12 months before the lab exam.
 That breaks down roughly as: 100–150 hours on topic-specific labs (one technology per block — SR, MPLS TE, DMVPN, etc.), 150–200 hours on full 8-hour mock labs, and 50–100 hours on troubleshooting drills.
 At rack-rental pricing, 400 hours is $6,000–20,000 in rack time — a direct economic argument for always-on cloud lab access.